paulpod/neuromanticsdotnet/source/_posts/Music-part2.md

----
-title: Music, part 2
+# Music, part 2: The Architecture of Flow

-date: 2025-11-18 11:23:23
-tags: Music
----
-In the first post in this series I talked about getting a CD player, and how that ended up in 2025 being a CDJ.
-Here I talk about how it's also a digital media player, and the software it uses.
+In part one, I explored how a CDJ turns a CD player into an instrument—something you play *with*, not just play *from*.
+But the physical device is only half the story.
+The other half is software, and it reveals something fundamental about attention.

-Why does a CD player need to be a soundcard over USB and why does it have ethernet?
-I think the simple answer is "Rekordbox".
+Why does a CD player need ethernet and USB audio?
+The answer is Rekordbox — and understanding it might reveal what's been missing from how we interact with music.

 [![Software music players, from MOD Trackers to iTunes](/images/history-of-players.png)](/images/history-of-players.png)

-I thought I had kept up with digital music player software over the years.
-I remember typing in a program on my Dragon 32 that sampled sounds.
-But 32K isn't going to get you very far.
-That was followed by sound trackers in the Amiga/Atari ST era, Winamp, Soundjam, iTunes, Zune, Spotify.
-I'd designed music products around a few of them even.
+I thought I'd kept up with music player software: early sampling on my Dragon 32 (32K doesn't get you far), trackers in the 16-bit era, Winamp, Soundjam, iTunes, Zune, Spotify.
+I'd even designed music products around some of them.

 But this was new to me.

 [![Rekordbox icon, see it's a box with a record in it](/images/rekordbox-logo-disection.png)](/images/rekordbox-logo-disection.png)

-## What's in the box?
+## Timecode and trax

-The Rekordbox, specifically.
-I had never heard of it.
+Rekordbox.
+I'd never heard of it.

-Not actually new of course.
-It has a [bit of a history](https://www.mixvibes.com/story).

-Mixvibes and Looptrax were sample playing music software apps in the 90s.
-Looptrax was a bit Ableton Live-ish I think.
-Mixvibes became a digital vinyl system—I don't recall it, but the [first one was Stanton Final Scratch](https://www.youtube.com/watch?v=CTd0hUxlp2A) which I do.
+Not *actually* new — it has [a history](https://www.mixvibes.com/story).
+Mixvibes and Looptrax were sample-playing apps in the 90s.
+Looptrax was somewhat Ableton Live-ish.
+Mixvibes became a digital vinyl system — I don't recall it, but another, [Stanton Final Scratch](https://www.youtube.com/watch?v=CTd0hUxlp2A) I do remember.

 Records with timecode controlling digital playback.
-Looked cool, but I've never used it.
-They continued development and Pioneer DJ tapped Mixvibes in 2008 to build a digital media tool for their hardware, which they named Rekordbox.
+Looked cool, though I never used it.
+Pioneer DJ tapped Mixvibes in 2008 to build a digital media tool for their hardware.
+They called it Rekordbox.

-## What does that do?
+## Beyond the library

-If you're building digital media playback off USB sticks into your CD players, you'd need a file-library tool, right?
-At first glance, Rekordbox looks similar to other digital music libraries—the big spreadsheet view for titles, artists and other metadata:
+If you're building USB playback into CD players, you need music library management.
+At first glance, Rekordbox looks like other music libraries—the spreadsheet view of titles, artists, metadata:

 [![Rekordbox library view](/images/rekordbox-library.png)](/images/rekordbox-library.png)

-But it should also playback those files, ideally with all the tools represented digitally that a set of decks and mixer provide.
+But it's also a playback engine, representing all the tools that physical decks and a mixer provide—digitally.

-So you'd normally have buttons for playback and a progress bar, time/pitch stretching, looping and all that good stuff we found on our CDJ.
-Playing one track looks a bit like this:
+Standard stuff: playback controls, progress bar, time/pitch stretching, looping.
+Playing one track looks like this:

 {% raw %}
 <video width="956" height="456" loop controls="true" playsinline poster="/images/1deck.jpg" type="video/mp4">